turingschool/career-development-curriculum/module_one/learning_to_pair.md

 * Complete a DTR memo for at least one project using this [template](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/dtr_guidelines_memo.md) and [submit it here](https://goo.gl/forms/nzHkeSW3DeqdezV22) by 5pm on Monday of Week 2

 ### Opening
-Pairing with other programmers is an essential agile practice, and building your pairing skills will help you be successful in projects at Turing and in the workplace.
+Pairing with other programmers is an essential practice, and building your pairing skills will help you be successful in projects at Turing and in the workplace.
 Pairing effectively comes down to establishing a relationship with the person you’re working with.
 This starts with breaking down communication barriers and building trust within the working relationship.

 #### Turn & Talk
-Share:
+Turn and talk with the person next to you to share:

 * In the past when you've worked in teams, what has it been successful?
 * What has it been unsuccessful?